csound-plugins/csound-plugins/src/else/docs/file_exists.md

 ## Description

-`file_exists` checks if a given file path exists and returns 1 if it does, 0 otherwise
+`file_exists` checks if a given file path exists and returns 1 if it does, 0 otherwise.
+It doesn't check any search path of csound and does not expand any variables (like "~" in unix).

 ## Syntax